Cloudify-PS/cloudify-training-labs/lab1/README.md

 ```

 ### In the VM
-Once you've ssh'd into the box run the following (use sudo only if you're not root).
+Once you've ssh'd into the box, run the following (use sudo only if you're not root).
 If you image isn't updated :
 ```bash
 sudo apt-get -y -q update